European Parliament delays ratification agri-agreement with Morocco

 José Bové, the rapporteur appointed by the international trade committee, has announced he will not draft his report until the European Commission clears up these legal issues.

 According to a UN Legal Opinion, any economic activity in the Non-Self Governing Territory of Western Sahara requires prior consent of the people of the territory.
-To date, the EU has not consulted the Saharawi people on any trade agreement with Morocco covering Western Sahara's abundant natural resources.
+To date, the EU has not obtained the consent from the Saharawi people on any trade agreement with Morocco covering Western Sahara's abundant natural resources.

 Both the USA and the EFTA states have specifically excluded Western Sahara from the scope of their free trade agreements with Morocco.